3 LinkedIn Basics

 3.8 A Note on LinkedIn Culture

-You do not have to adopt this style and I would argue that authentic voices that sound like actual humans stand out precisely because so much LinkedIn content sounds like it was written by a corporate communications team (or, increasingly, by AI).
+You do not have to adopt this style and I would argue that voices that sound like actual humans stand out precisely because so much LinkedIn content sounds like it was written by a corporate communications team (or, increasingly, by AI).

 Write like yourself.
 If you are funny, be funny.
 If you have strong opinions, share them.
 If you find the performative positivity exhausting, you are not alone but the only way LinkedIn becomes more like old Twitter is if we make it like that.
 Be the chaotic shitposter you wish to see.